winwave/test-back/README.md

 Each pseudo in the table will be tagged with a boolean `available=true` by default.
 When a new user is created with a pseudo, the tag `available` of the pseudo will be set to `false`.

-So, we can check if a pseudo is available or not and find a new pseudo available by using request SQL in this table.
+So, we can check if a pseudo is available or not and find a new available pseudo by using request SQL in this table.

-This solution is not good, it creates too many volumes in the database and in the case pseudo has 4, 5 or 6... letter we have to insert so many lines.
+This solution is not good, it creates too many volumes in the database and in the case pseudo has 4, 5 or 6... letter we have to insert too many lines.

 #### 2. Basic loop

-This is the basic solution, the complexity to find a pseudo available is `O(n^3)`
+This is the basic solution, the complexity to find an available pseudo is `O(n^3)`

 ```ruby
 [A...Z].each do |first|